dmx-systems/dmx-documentation/docs/devel.rst

 Here the plugin package is ``org.mydomain.deepamehta4.mycoolplugin`` and the plugin main class is ``MyCoolPlugin``.

-A plugin main file is a Java class that is derived from ``de.deepamehta.core.osgi.PluginActivator``.
+A plugin main file is a Java class that is derived from ``systems.dmx.core.osgi.PluginActivator``.
 The smallest possible plugin main file looks like this:

 .. code-block:: java

     package org.mydomain.deepamehta4.mycoolplugin;

-    import de.deepamehta.core.osgi.PluginActivator;
+    import systems.dmx.core.osgi.PluginActivator;

     public class MyCoolPlugin extends PluginActivator {
     }